Neck Lift Consultation and Physical Exam

 |Tight platysma causes jaw line to be well defined and neck angle to be sharp.|

 Loose platysma and descended facial fat cause jowling and a poorly defined jaw line.
 In addition, neck bands form causing the typical turkey neck appearance.

-With Dr. Cruise's suture suspension neck lift, the platysma muscle is suspended under the jaw bone giving a well defined mandibular border as well as creating a youthful neck angle.
+With Joseph T Cruise, MD's suture suspension neck lift, the platysma muscle is suspended under the jaw bone giving a well defined mandibular border as well as creating a youthful neck angle.
 Midline platysma muscle suture eliminates Turkey Neck.

 Excess fat under your chin can be palpated by pinching it between your thumb and index finger.
 This fat can be removed either by excision or liposuction.
 Fat excision is performed through the same incision under the chin that platysmal tightening is accomplished.

 Example of patient with a signifacant amount of fat and jowling.
 Also notic prominent chin (witches chin) and its correction in the After picture.

 Loose, hanging skin is tightening laterally through an incision behind the ears.
 The excess skin is removed.
 The length of incision behind the ear depends on how much redundant skin is present.
 With minimal or moderate amounts, the excision may be completely hidden behind the ear.
 With a large amount of skin excess, the incision may extend posteriorly into the hair-bearing scalp.
 See a picture of typical incisions below.